Know your body. Own your health.

 And even if you do manage to conceive at a time that gives you your ideal due date, remember that your EDD is just an estimate.
 Babies come on their own schedule.
 While the “average” pregnancy lasts 40 weeks from the day of the last menstrual period, it is normal for babies to come anywhere from 37 to 42 weeks, so it’s best not to focus too much on a specific due date.

 Whether you’re currently pregnant or trying to work out when you’d be due if you got pregnant today, Flo can help.
 Use our Trying to Conceive mode to optimize your chances of getting pregnant by tracking your periods, which can help to identify your most fertile days.
-Alternatively, switch to Pregnancy Mode to get week-by-week updates for both your body and your baby.
+Alternatively, switch to Pregnancy Mode for our pregnancy tracker, where you can get week-by-week updates for both your body and your baby.

 Try some of Flo's other online tools, including our hCG calculator, our pregnancy test calculator, and our period calculator.